-Canon 100D versus Nikon P900
+Canon 100D vs Nikon P900

-The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon Coolpix P900 are two digital cameras that were officially introduced, respectively, in March 2013 and March 2015.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon Coolpix P900 are two digital cameras that were announced, respectively, in March 2013 and March 2015.
 The 100D is a DSLR, while the P900 is a fixed lens compact.
 The cameras are based on an APS-C (100D) and a 1/2.3-inch (P900) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon P900 is notably larger (35 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the P900 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the P900 has a lens built in, whereas the 100D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 100D and their specifications in the Canon EF Lens Catalog.